411th Flight Test Squadron: History

 The squadron was first activated as the 6511th Test Squadron in March 1989 to conduct the Advanced Tactical Fighter program.
 It began flying the Northrop YF-23 on 27 August and the Lockheed YF-22 on 29 September 1990, flying both through December 1990, though the airplanes were assigned to the manufacturers rather than to USAF.
-The F-22 (and the Pratt & Whitney F119 engine) was declared the winner of the competition on 23 April 1991, and on 2 August 1991 both YF-22 prototypes were transferred to the Air Force.
+The F-22 (and the Pratt & Whitney F119 engine) was declared the winner of the ATF competition on 23 April 1991, and on 2 August 1991 both YF-22 prototypes were transferred to the Air Force.